 Do not forget to include the additional parameters into the

 You can download the library here.
 All the models are text files.
 To use it, extract all in a TMDD folder for example.

 Overview of the model hierarchy

 The figure below gives an overview of the different models, their parameter and the resulting typical concentration-time curve for the free ligand.
 The assumptions leading from one approximation to another one are also depicted.

 The plots represent typical concentration-time curves in log-scale for the free ligand L. The graphics comes from a Mlxplore project defined below.
 The arrows depict the degrees of flexibility: curved arrows denote that the angle can be changed, while straight arrows denote that the curve can be shifted.
-Dashed white arrows indicate that the corresponding degree of flexibility has been lost due to the approximation(s).

 - The QE and QSS models are shown together because their system of equations is the same.
 However the QSS model is derived from the full model using a quasi steady-state assumption.
 In this case, the name of the new parameter is .

 - The parameters for the second compartment (k12 and k21) influence the non-linear concentration decrease in phase 2, but also the slopes of phase 3 and 4 (which is not depicted for clarity).
 In the models that lack flexibility in phase 4 (IB, Wagner, MM and const Rtot+IB), some flexibility is present due to k12 and k21 but it is tightly related to the shape of the non-linearity in phase 2.

 - In the first and second rows of models, kint influences the slope of phase 4.
 On the opposite, in the third and fourth rows, kint influences the start time of phase 3, which was previously influenced by ksyn.
 Note that because and , ksyn and kint are related via .